-The Platform Performance Gatherer is a host check that collects basic performance metrics -- for example, CPU performance and disk statistics -- from a system in order to determine whether or not that system is functioning.
+The Platform Performance Gatherer is a host check that collects basic performance metrics -- for example, CPU performance and disk statistics -- from a system in order to determine whether that system is functioning.

-After an Element has been added to up.time, you can modify some of its settings (e.g., how frequently, and under which conditions an alert is triggered).
+After an Element is added to Uptime Infrastructure Monitor, you can modify some of its settings (e.g., how frequently, and under which conditions an alert is triggered).
 The specific settings you can modify depend on the type of Element.